huchi57/Memo/Notes/LearningUnrealEngine.md

 - Structs do not support `UFUNCTION`s.
   - Workarounds: add functions in function library classes, or defined in other object classes.

+## Blueprint Interface
+1. Create a Blueprint Interface asset.
+2. In the Blueprint that wants to implement the interface, go to Class Settings, and implement the interface.

+## C++ Interface
+1. Create an interface inherited from Unreal Interface.
+2. Make functions to be implemeted `virtual`.
+3. Include the header file in classes that wants to implement this interface.